surifirstpin/biplus_documentation/docs/Model.md

   - **Time_frame** is a derived list of formats from time stamps for instance the following are the available formats hour, day, week,month,quarter, year,date,week_day, date_month , date_quarter, date_hour, year_week.
   - **Number** for the measure that contain number
-  - **Int** for the measure that contains integers type can be used as part of dimension or measure lookup retrieves a list of values for a specific field either from database using a query or from an item list (it is listed in the filter section during visualization) operator is used to retrieve single or multiple values in the filter section while using lookup SQL parameter is used define a valid sql expression that results in a field value summary is used to retrieve the aggregate field values of the measures using the following options Sum,count,average, maximum,minimum drill_down_fields parameter is used to explore the data within the field show_drill_down _measure parameter is used to retrieve the data from multiple levels by assigning he true or false condition to the parameter
+  - **Int** for the measure that contains integers
+- **Type** can be used as part of dimension or measure
+- **lookup** retrieves a list of values for a specific field either from database using a query or from an item list (it is listed in the filter section during visualization)
+- **Operator** is used to retrieve single or multiple values in the filter section while using lookup
+- **SQL** parameter is used define a valid SQL expression that results in a field value summary is used to retrieve the aggregate field values of the measures using the following options Sum,count,average, maximum,minimum drill_down_fields parameter is used to explore the data within the field show_drill_down _measure parameter is used to retrieve the data from multiple levels by assigning he true or false condition to the parameter